-The longer you stay to enjoy most of what Galapagos has to offer, the greater amount of time you’ll have to experience a wider variety of magical moments.
-Such moments will hinge on the immensely iconic wildlife, gorgeous visitor sites and the numerous activities through which you can experience the archipelago!
+The best amount of time when you’re visiting the Galapagos Islands is 5 days, minimum.
+However, the longer you stay to enjoy most of what Galapagos has to offer, the greater the amount of time you’ll have to experience a wider variety of magical moments.
+Such moments will hinge on the immensely iconic wildlife, gorgeous visitor sites, and the numerous activities through which you can experience the archipelago!

 Keep these two very important things in mind when traveling to Galapagos:

 In short, you lose 1.5 days just traveling into and out of Galapagos!

 The third and fourth things to consider:

 By giving yourself 5 days as the bare minimum recommended amount of time for visiting Galapagos, you open the door to having a full 3.5 days to relish a decent amount of what the archipelago has to offer.